We Stand Up. We Fight Back!

 So, about the mail you received …

-Their efforts have now continued – and the mail you likely just received is the next phase of their attack.
+Their efforts began in 2018 with direct mail.
+And, the mail you likely just received is part of their continued attack.
 They’re spending a lot of time and money to make it easy for you to drop your union membership.
 You might want to ask yourself why (hint: it’s not because they think you dropping your membership will benefit you!).

 We expect these attacks to continue.

-Our opponents are well-funded and have an agenda.
-In fact, their efforts likely won’t stop with sending mail to your home.
-Don’t be surprised to see billboards and advertisements, to hear ads on the radio, or even to have one of their folks show up at your home (get a free window cling here: strongerunitedillinois.org)
+As you likely already know, our opponents are well-funded and have an agenda.
+We fully expect their efforts to continue.
+Their efforts last the past couple years were laughably unsuccessful (because members stood together and stuck with their union).
+So, as they turn up the pressure, you might get more mail at home, you may see billboards or hear advertisements, or even to have one of their folks show up at your home (get a free window cling here: strongerunitedillinois.org)

-We know that the ultimate goal of the IPI and their partners was not to win the Janus vs. AFSCME case.
+Ultimately, the IPI and their partners were not just trying to win the Janus vs. AFSCME case in 2018.
 That was only the beginning.
 They’d like to see public education decimated so it can be privatized and profit-ized.
 And they’d like to see those who stand in their way politically – primarily public employee unions – de-funded and de-fanged, so they can accomplish more of their political agenda, an agenda that will benefit the wealthy and further hurt the middle class.

 So, what can you do?
 What can we do?